 Holistic strategy essentially builds mutual relationship with customers, both internally and externally.
 Also it focuses on customer relationship management and partners' relationship management.
 As stated by many firms' managers interviewed, holistic service marketing concepts are being explored continuously in their companies as a strategic tool to take Nigerian service firms to another height.
-This research has provided new directions on what could be done to bring about greater efficiency in service delivery and sustainability of corporate objectives.
+This ??laleke (2003) and ??ladipo (2003), further cited that without innovation in technology, young banks would done to bring about greater efficiency in service delivery and sustainability of corporate objectives.

-Based on the findings, the recommendation has been put forward to aid strategic and policy initiatives in the service/product firms globally.
+Based on the findings, the recommendation has been put forward to aid strategic and policy initiatives in the service/product firms globally. $^{1-2-3}$